EXPLAINER: What are the Iran nuclear talks all about? - WTMJ

 There is no specified timeframe.
 Diplomats involved say the issues cannot be solved overnight, but are hoping for a resolution in weeks rather than months — for several reasons.

-The original deal was agreed after Iranian President Hassan Rouhani, widely seen as a moderate, first took office.
+The original deal, known as the Joint Comprehensive Plan of Action, or JCPOA, was agreed after Iranian President Hassan Rouhani, widely seen as a moderate, first took office.
 Rouhani can’t run again in upcoming June elections due to term limits, and he hopes to be able to leave office with Iran again able to sell oil abroad and access international financial markets.

 Meanwhile, the U.S. could face a much tougher negotiation if it doesn’t get a deal before Rouhani leaves.
 Hard-liners in Iran reject the nuclear deal, saying it hasn’t delivered enough economic relief and is a slippery slope to more pressure on Iran.
 That doesn’t necessarily mean they would end talks if elected, though it would complicate things, said Sanam Vakil, deputy director of the Chatham House policy institute’s Middle East and North Africa program.